 The matcha flavor came directly from my nostalgia for Japan’s sweet treats.
 The caramels are smooth and velvety, with a subtle hint of matcha and a sweet taste of local honey.
 Since matcha is made by grinding down high-quality dried green tea leaves into a fine powder, it’s packed with loads of antioxidants and has lots of health benefits.
 That makes these caramels healthier, right?
 Cancer-fighting, fat-burning caramels.
 Ha – if only that’s how it worked, I’d eat these caramels for every meal.

 First it was these salted honey lavender caramels, and now these honey matcha green tea caramels.
-Heck, this recipe is so versatile, I even tossed in some chai tea spices to make a few batches of chai spiced caramels.
+Heck, this recipe is so versatile, I even tossed in some masala chai tea spices to make a few batches of masala chai spiced caramels.
 As long as you’ve got an accurately calibrated candy thermometer, this is a no-fail caramel recipe made for even those afraid they’ll burn boiling water in the kitchen.

 - ¾ cups sugar